 In a recent webinar from Harvard Business Review with John Kotter, Professor of Leadership at Harvard Business School, Kotter discusses his belief that this shift in thinking comes as a result of “global integration” and “technological progression.”
 Kotter believes organizations must not only identify potential opportunities, but also recognize which opportunities are worth pursuing at a much faster pace.

 This need to continuously and rapidly evaluate the market presents an interesting challenge for leadership.
-Leaders are charged with cultivating new and different skills within their organizations, such as vision, intellectual and organizational agility, awareness of industry trends and leading-edge practices, and ability to make decisions based on limited information.
-A CEO can certainly hire executives with these critical skills and competencies, but is there a way to weave them into the organization’s DNA?
+Leaders are charged with cultivating new and different skills within their organizations.
+This includes vision, intellectual and organizational agility, awareness of industry trends and leading-edge practices, and ability to make decisions based on limited information.
+A CEO can certainly hire executives with these critical skills and competencies.
+However, is there a way to weave them into the organization’s DNA?

 At Dinte, we have seen some interesting ways organizations develop their executives’ skills and simultaneously accelerate the overall organizations’ readiness to take advantage of growth opportunities real-time.
 These examples go beyond leadership development programs, which are critical as well.
-These examples are hands-on and, while they have been discussed in leadership circles for years, they seem to be gaining more traction.
-A few examples include: cross-training in a different division or business unit, leading a cross-functional strategic project, playing a lead role on due diligence for a potential acquisition, incubating a new product or service concept, and taking an international assignment.
+These examples are hands-on.
+While they have been discussed in leadership circles for years, they seem to be gaining more traction.
+A few examples include:

 What are you seeing?
 What is new and innovative?
 What would work best in your organization?